Last updated by Isabel M

-Once you've confirmed that your county does have a Emergency Notification System, they will generally provide a form online for registering numbers not automatically included.
-If they don't, you'll want to get in touch with county to find out how to register your number.
+Once you've confirmed that your county does have an Emergency Notification System, they will generally provide a form online for registering numbers not automatically included.
+If they don't, you'll want to get in touch with the county to find out how to register your number.

 Am I charged for Emergency Notification System calls, texts or emails?

 Yes.
 Standard rates apply for calls and texts coming from your county's Emergency Notification System.
 If you receive notification by email, it will depend on whether or not your phone downloads the message while connected to the data network or if you're connected to a Wi-Fi network at the time.